Agenda

 Campaigns

-Fix Walnut Creek's Most Dangerous Streets
+Campaign 1: Fix Walnut Creek's Most Dangerous Streets

 Walnut Creek should focus first on the corridors where crashes are most likely to kill or seriously injure people.
 Safety should come from street design: slower speeds, better crossings, better visibility, and enforcement tools where physical design alone is not enough.